 A work prepared by an employee within the scope of employment; or

 A work specially ordered or commissioned in an express written agreement for use as: (1) a contribution to a collective work, (2) a part of a motion picture or other audiovisual work, (3) a translation, (4) a supplementary work, (5) a compilation, (6) an instructional text, (6) a test, (7) answer material for a test, (8) an atlas.

 Yes, under special circumstances.
-For example, in the case of an unpublished collection a work may be registered as a “collection,” with one application form and one fee if (1) the elements of the collection are assembled in an orderly form, (2) the combined elements have a single title identifying the collection as a whole, (3) the copyright claimant in all the elements and in the collection as a whole is the same entity; and (4) each of the elements is created by the same author, or if they are by different authors, at least one of them contributed copyrightable authorship to each one of the elements in the collection.
-It is extremely important that all 4 conditions are met.
-If any one of the 4 conditions is not met, the registration may be invalid.
-For example, an unpublished collection will not have a valid registration if the claimant did receive the copyrights for multiple works from multiple authors, but the works don’t have a common authorship.
+For example, in the case of a group of unpublished work, up to ten(10) works may be registered as a “Group,” with one application form and one fee if (1) the elements of the group belong to the same administrative class (eg. Visual Arts, Literary Works, Performing Arts, etc.) (2) the authorship statement of each element is exactly the same, (3) the author and copyright claimant in all the elements is the same entity.
+It is extremely important that all 3 conditions are met.
+If any one of the 3 conditions is not met, the registration may be invalid.
+For example, an unpublished collection will not have a valid registration if the claimant did receive the copyrights from one or more authors.